Documentation Index

 Coordination

-Use when the daemon might overlap with human work or other daemons.
+Use when the daemon might overlap with human work or other daemon activations.

 Ignore patterns